pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 So here's what happens when you have X:

-1. Each neuron in each layer has a weight.
-X is fed into the first layer and the RELU is applied by each neuron in the layer.
+1. Each neuron in each layer has a set of weights.
+X is fed into the first layer.
+Each individual neuron outputs the thresholded dot product, to which RELU is applied.
-2. The output of that neuron is multiplied by that weight and fed to the next layer.
+2. The output of all those neurons are fed to the next layer.
 3. This is repeated till suddenly, you have your output value Y.

+There's some handwaving here.
+I'll update this post with more clearly chosen words over the next few weeks.

 I know at least some of you are looking at that figure and thinking: How do you know how many layers to use?
 What do the layers mean?
 How do we decide the individual functions?
 Wait, what's happening?